dsa-ou/algoesup/docs/deepnote-reference.md

 Launching a Terminal in Deepnote allows you to run scripts or complete tasks where the GUI is not suitable.

-See the DeepNote [documentation on terminals](https://deepnote.com/docs/terminal) for more information.
+See the Deepnote [documentation on terminals](https://deepnote.com/docs/terminal) for more information.

 ## Environment